oliversen/chatgpt-docstrings/README.md

   > The expression `{docstring_style}` used in the prompt will be replaced with the value of the parameter `chatgpt-docstrings.docstringStyle`, `{function}` — with the source code of the function for which the docstring will be generated.

-- `chatgpt-docstrings.responseTimeout`: ChatGPT response timeout in seconds.
+- `chatgpt-docstrings.requestTimeout`: The timeout in seconds to use when sending ChatGPT requests.

   - *Default value*: 15